albertopeam/Android-Infrastructure/README.md

 asynchronous code and handle exceptions.
 Then we will wire this infrastructure to the view and the presenter to create a complete example.

 ##### <a name="createexceptionhandler">1.
-Create exception handler</a>
+Create exception controller</a>
-ExceptionController class handles all exceptions that are thrown during the use case execution.
-This will need a list of delegates as parameter, every one will handle a concrete expception.
+ExceptionController class handles the exceptions that are thrown during the use case execution.
+This will need a list of delegates as parameter, every one will handle a concrete exception.
+ExceptionDelegates are usefull for handling Exceptions without repetitives endless of "if, else if, else" blocks.
+Every ExceptionDelegate will return a HandleException that will handle the exception managed by its delegate.

-The next example covers a exception delegate that handle a NullPointerException, it will return an Error that contains a description of the exception, because we consider that a NPE its not recoverable, we only inform that there is an internal error.
+The next example covers the creation of a exception delegate that handle a FileNotFoundException, it will return a HandledException that can recover from it, in this example we only are going to inform that there is an internal error via log.
 ```java
 ExceptionDelegate aDelegate = new ExceptionDelegate() {
     @Override